 The trail was very scenic and had helpful markers along the way.
-We had a fright when we heard a rattlesnake’s rattle!
+We had a fright because we heard a rattlesnake’s rattle!
 We didn’t see the snake and we quickly proceeded down the path, away from where we heard the noise.
-Stay on the path at all times where you can clearly see what’s in front of you.
+In other words, remember to always stay on the path at all times where you can clearly see what’s in front of you.
 We were certainly glad we did!

-You can’t actually go down to Twin Falls; you view it from an overlook.
+You can’t actually go down to Twin Falls, but you can view it from an overlook.

 What a pretty view!